-This is what the factory had originally designed, but was dropped just prior to the Commando’s production on the grounds of cost savings – the racer boys put in back on for the Proddy Racers.
+This is what the factory had originally designed, but was dropped just prior to the Commando’s production on the grounds of cost savings in favour of the inferior exhaust mounting rubbers – the racer boys put a proper isolastic mount back on for the Proddy Racers.

 The same too goes for the “Dave Taylor” head steady which relies on clamping the painted frame rail.